itadinanta/rust-oids/README.md

 I've built on Ubuntu GNU/Linux, Devuan Ceres GNU/Linux and Windows 10.

-Aside from the full Rust toolchain, the following packages are required:
+On Linux, aside from the full Rust toolchain, the following packages are required (I use `apt install`, adjust for your own distro):

+For Box2D:

-- libbox2d-dev
+- cmake

 For audio: